-Whether you're prepping treats for a Halloween party at your kid's school or making sweets for a grown-up costume party, these spooky snacks and drinks don't skip on the fun-factor.
-From Halloween cocktails to pumpkin-spiced desserts to candy bar treats, this list of snacks will make sure there's something to suit the tastes of every ghoul and goblin.
+Whether you’re prepping treats for a Halloween party at your kid’s school or making sweets for a grown-up costume party, these spooky snacks and drinks don’t skip on the fun-factor.
+From Halloween cocktails to pumpkin-spiced desserts to candy bar treats, this list of snacks will make sure there’s something for everyone.

 With layers of peanut butter and chocolate pudding, this “cake” isn’t to be missed.
 The peanut butter cookie gravestones and whipped cream ghosts are a fun touch as well.